dricotec/cs2_gc/readme.md

 # cs2_gc
 > [!CAUTION]
 > This project is incomplete, Semi-Broken and VAC Bannable.
 > Proceed with caution.
-Made for the Limited Test version of Counter-Strike 2.
+Made for the Limited Test version of Counter-Strike 2 and UP, current build supports the Initial Release Build of counter-strike 2.

 # THIS IS A FORK OF [Mikko's csgo_gc](https://github.com/mikkokko/csgo_gc) MOST CREDITS TO MIKKO AND HIS AMAZING WORK!